 Belkin WeMo Switch

 There was an old “Looney Tunes” segment called “The House of Tomorrow” that really ruined me for my expectations of the future with its impossible array of incredible gizmos and fantastic gadgets.
 Sure, some of them came to be, but many of the more elaborate concepts remain elusive.
 The Belkin WeMo Switch feels like something that may have fit well in the House of Tomorrow.
 Consider it something of a “smart socket,” as it plugs into a standard electrical outlet and works with a native app on your iDevice to allow you to remotely control whatever is plugged into it.
 For example, if you want your stereo to be playing some welcome home music when you get back from work, it can be arranged relatively simply.
 Even better, it can read the devices plugged into it to monitor things like electrical costs.
 Practical and exciting, the WeMo Switch is also a perfect holiday gift, as it’s not really something you’d necessarily buy for yourself, but most anyone could find a nice use for it once they have it.

-Tags: 2013 holiday gift guide, 4K TVs, Apple iPad Air, bem Wireless, best gadget gifts, Christmas gifts, Gadget gifts, gadgets for guys, gift guide, gift guide for men, Goole Nexus, Holiday Gift Guide, holiday gifts, Karma, Seiki 4K TV, Soul headphones, Sync by 50, Wren V5 Wireless Sound System
+Tags: 2013 holiday gift guide, 4K TVs, Apple iPad Air, bem Wireless, best gadget gifts, Christmas gifts, Gadget gifts, gadgets for guys, gift guide, gift guide for men, Goole Nexus, Holiday Gift Guide, Karma, Seiki 4K TV, Soul headphones, Sync by 50, Wren V5 Wireless Sound System